NACLab/ngc-learn/docs/modeling/neurons.md

 governs the behavior of the action potential of a spiking neuronal cell).
 In effect, the FitzHugh-Nagumo model is a set of two coupled differential equations that simplify the four differential equation Hodgkin-Huxley (squid axon) model.
 A voltage `v_thr` can be used to extract binary spike pulses.
+(Note that this cell support either Euler or midpoint method / RK-2 integration.)

 ```{eval-rst}
 .. autoclass:: ngclearn.components.FitzhughNagumoCell